Information For Parents of 5th Graders

 About Our Band Program

-Please watch this video to learn more about our band program at Carroll.
+Please watch these videos to learn more about our band program at Carroll.

 Also, if you would like to hear recordings of our bands in concert, please browse our Youtube channel here: https://www.youtube.com/playlist?list=PL4amWrKdXwMmrwN-IFCxdcVkekgoWsuOA